seki-seki/jsr352-js/README.md

-this branch is custom bpmn from https://github.com/bpmn-io/bpmn-js-examples
+This repository is custom bpmn copied from https://github.com/bpmn-io/bpmn-js-examples .

-It can make some job based on jsr-352.
+It can make some job based on jsr-352 using flowchart.

 # Getting Started